Kehl Management History

 Rhythm City Casino

-On February 7, 2014 the Kehl family took over ownership of Rhythm City Casino, a riverboat in Davenport, Iowa. he casino will be transformed from a riverboat casino to a brand-new land-based casino with a hotel, retail shops, a spa, meeting space and live entertainment venues.
-The projected opening is Fall 2016.
+On February 7, 2014, Rhythm City opened to the public under new ownership.
+The Kehl family acquired the riverboat casino from Isle of Capri.
+The casino was transformed from a riverboat casino to a brand-new $140 million land-based casino with a hotel, retail shops, a spa, meeting space and live entertainment venues.